-In the past few years, mattress brands have made much ado about keeping sleepers cool.
+In the past few years, the best mattress brands have made much ado about keeping sleepers cool.
 Using a range of materials, fabrics and designs, the battle over who has the coolest mattress has become fiercely competitive, but just how do these technologies work, and why?
 Keep reading to learn about temperature, sleep, and the technologies mattress manufacturers are using to promote cool sleep.

 The Issue of Hot Sleep & Mattresses